 Thickness of Aluminium Window Profiles

-The main force of the aluminium profile for a door is 2.0mm; the thickness of the main effect of the aluminum profile for a window is 1.4mm.
-All parts have a range of tolerance, and the smaller the dimensional tolerance, the better the aluminum profiles are.
+The popular wall thickness of the aluminium profile for a door frame is 2.0mm; the thickness of the aluminium profile for a window frame is 1.4mm.
+All parts have a tolerance range, and the smaller the dimensional tolerance, the better the aluminium profiles are.

-PVDF Finish: The coating is divided into 2-Coat and 3-Coat.
-The 2-Coat requires an average film thickness of at least 30 μm, and the 3-Coat requires an average film thickness of at least 40 μm.
-The coating on the decorative surface of the profile should be smooth and uniform, and no wrinkles are allowed. , flow marks, bubbling, cracks, etc. affect the defects used.
+Some landmark commercial projects prefer PVDF coating for aluminium window profiles, which can provide a more extended warranty than powder coating.
+The coating can be 2-Coat and 3-Coat.
+The 2-Coat requires an average film thickness of at least 30 μm, and the 3-Coat requires at least 40 μm.
+The coating on the decorative surface of the profile should be smooth and uniform, and no wrinkles, flow marks, bubbling, or cracks are allowed.